alexandertroy92/VLOOKUP/README.md

 ![image](https://github.com/user-attachments/assets/f496beff-f03b-47f4-bbc8-ba8ab40baccc)

 # VLOOKUP fucntion takes 4 parameters.
-1st parameter needs a value that we trying to locate in the first column of the table.
+1st parameter needs a value that we are trying to locate in the first column of the table.
 In this example we want to search for Order ID 10450.

 ![image](https://github.com/user-attachments/assets/93c939fb-f5b4-4a36-b01e-09ba04fd8e3e)

 2nd parameter we need to enter the source of the data VLOOKUP will use.
 The range provided must include both the first column that will be searched for our first parameter value and second the column containing our hopeful result.
 We will need to proivde a range of cells for this parameter.
-For this example we will enter range A1:B6.
+For this example we will enter the range A1:B6.

 ![image](https://github.com/user-attachments/assets/244019b3-f3aa-4b12-bb53-58dddaee5b3c)